-OVM Financial is happy to announce a new product for NC first time buyers or qualifying military veterans.
-It is called the NC 1st Home Advantage Program, and it provides an $8,000 down payment assistance tool to help buyers achieve homeownership.
-Although we have offered other NC down payment assistance programs, this DPA provides advantages in certain cases.
+The NC Home Advantage Mortgage provides an $8,000 down payment assistance program to help first-time buyers and military veterans achieve homeownership.
+Although there are other NC down payment assistance programs, this DPA option provides advantages in some instances.
 Let’s dig into the details.

 NC Down Payment Assistance Advantages